-At December 31, 2011, the Corporation's capital structure consists of equity of the Corporation.
+At December 31, 2012, the Corporation's capital structure consists of equity of the Corporation.
 The Corporation is not subject to any externally imposed capital requirements.
 In order to maximize ongoing development efforts, the Corporation does not pay dividends.

-In the year ended December 31, 2011, there were no significant changes in the processes used by the Corporation's or in the Corporation's objectives and policies for managing its capital.
-As at December 31, 2011, the Corporation's available capital resources, consisting of cash and cash equivalents total \$36,954,210.
-As at December 31, 2011, the Corporation's total liabilities are \$4,217,035.
-The Corporation believes that sufficient capital resources are available to support further expansion and development of its mining assets.
+In the year ended December 31, 2012, there were no significant changes in the processes used by the Corporation or in the Corporation's objectives and policies for managing its capital.
+As at December 31, 2012, the Corporation's available capital resources, consisting of cash and cash equivalents total \$19,618,855.
+As at December 31, 2012, the Corporation's total liabilities are \$5,487,564.
+The Corporation believes that sufficient capital resources are available to support further exploration and development of its mining assets or can be raised through the issuance of additional equity.